Gowerton RFC

 Gowerton Rugby Football Club is a Welsh rugby union club based in Gowerton near Swansea, Wales; officially founded in 1884.
-Gowerton RFC is a member of the Welsh Rugby Union and is a feeder club for the Ospreys.
+Gowerton RFC is a member of the Welsh Rugby Union Swansea & Dist, West Wales Rugby Union and is a feeder club for the Ospreys.

 Gowerton RFC presently run a Senior XV, Seconds XV, youth XV and Junior teams from under 7's to under 16's.